WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: MLLM Judge Development

 In this section, we describe the manual annotation process used to curate a ground-truth subset of agent trajectories, and detail our automated judge ($M_J$) along with its performance on the annotated data.

 \paragraph{Human Annotated Judge Evaluation Dataset Curation:} We sample 200 agent trajectories across different models and datasets variants~(refer to \Cref{sec:eval_setup}).
 To ensure a balanced initial distribution, we use predictions from an early version of our automated judge based on Google's \emph{Gemini-2.5-Pro}~\cite{comanici2025gemini} to select 100 \texttt{CORRECT} and 100 \texttt{INCORRECT} instances.
 Next, one author manually inspected these agent trajectories against task instruction $P$ using the ground truth actions $\mathcal{G}$ as a reference, and assigned a label to them.
-Another author vetted the annotations to ensure high quality.
+Two authors combinedly vetted the annotations and corrected inaccuracies in the initial version.
+The Cohen's Kappa score between the initial and vetted version is $0.928$.
 The final dataset following the annotation process is slightly imbalanced towards the \texttt{CORRECT}~(115 instances).
-We then use this curated dataset to iteratively develop and evaluate our automated judge $M_J$.
+We then use this curated dataset to iteratively tune and evaluate our automated judge $M_J$.

-\paragraph{Iterative Judge Development:} We build our judge based on three state-of-the-art reasoning models: Google's \emph{Gemini-3-Pro}~\cite{geminiteam2025gemini3} and \emph{Gemini-3.1-Pro}~\cite{google2026gemini31pro}, and Anthropic's \emph{Claude-Opus-4.6}~\cite{anthropic2026opus46}.
-We consider a random subset of 10 examples from the evaluation dataset to tune the system prompt, temperature, reasoning budget, and ordering of the input on Google's AI Studio~\cite{googleaistudio} for the Gemini-3-Pro model.
-We slowly test improvements obtained in Gemini-3-Pro's judgment on the 10 examples and replicate the same setup across all the three models on the whole evaluation dataset through the respective API endpoints.
-All three models operate with an almost similar system prompt that is available in \Cref{sec:judge_system_prompt}, a temperature of 1.0~(recommended/default setting for reasoning models) with a `high' or `dynamic' thinking budget.
-Finally, we implement a majority-vote ensemble of the three models to determine final task success.
+\paragraph{Iterative Judge Development:} We consider four state-of-the-art candidates: Google's \emph{Gemini-3.1-Pro}~\cite{google2026gemini31pro} and \emph{Gemini-3-Pro}~\cite{geminiteam2025gemini3}, OpenAI's GPT-5.2~\cite{openai2025gpt52}, and Anthropic's \emph{Claude-Opus-4.6}~\cite{anthropic2026opus46}.
+We use a random subset of 10 examples from the evaluation dataset to tune the system prompt, temperature, reasoning budget, and ordering of the input on Google's AI Studio~\cite{googleaistudio} for the Gemini-3-Pro model.
+We slowly test improvements obtained in Gemini-3-Pro's judgment on the 10 examples and replicate the same setup across all other models on the whole evaluation dataset through the respective API endpoints.
+All four models operate with an almost similar system prompt that is available in \Cref{sec:judge_system_prompt}, a temperature of 1.0~(recommended/default setting for reasoning models) with a `high' or `dynamic' thinking budget.
+Finally, we implement a majority-vote ensemble of Gemini-3.1-Pro, Claude-Opus-4.6, and GPT-5.2 as our judge as this combination gives a higher F1 score than having Gemini-3-Pro in place of GPT-5.2.